d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 Intuitively, we might conjecture that if one layer has variable activations that are 100 times that of another layer, this might necessitate compensatory adjustments in the learning rates.
-Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014`, Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018` or Distributed Shampoo :cite:`anil2020scalable` aim to address this from the viewpoint of optimization.
+Adaptive solvers such as AdaGrad :cite:`Duchi.Hazan.Singer.2011`, Adam :cite:`Kingma.Ba.2014`, Yogi :cite:`Zaheer.Reddi.Sachan.ea.2018` or Distributed Shampoo :cite:`anil2020scalable` aim to address this from the viewpoint of optimization, e.g., by adding aspects of second order methods.
 The alternative is to prevent the problem from occurring, simply by adaptive normalization.

 Third, deeper networks are complex and tend to be more easily capable of overfitting.